scottspace/scottspace.github.io/_posts/2020-05-24-ultimate-speedreader.md

 easily tell us because Bert already knows.

 In our next post we’ll delve into how Bert knows by explaining how he reads.
 Like really fast reading.
+There are dozens, if not hundreds, of improvements on Bert from the research community.
+We'll discuss a few of our favorites, too.

 Please follow us to see what else we have coming!